zhongshuren/LofterSpider/README.md

 # LofterSpider
-A simple script to download images from a specific user.
+A simple script to download images from a specific Lofter user.

 ## Required version
 Python >= 3.6